ahubers/CSC341/syllabus.md

 ### Quizzes

-We will have somewhere in the range of 12 to 15 small, in-class quizzes.
+We will have somewhere in the range of 10 to 15 small, in-class quizzes.
 Quizzes are designed to help you identify content that you might have missed or not mastered as well as you think you had.
 I intend for these to be as low-stakes as possible---I am not trying to examine you; these are just one other form of rapid feedback I can give.
-To prove to you these are low stakes, your final quiz average (see [Final Letter Grades](#final-letter-grades) below) will be composed only of your top `n` quiz scores for some `n` fairly less than the total quiz count; call this number `m` such that `total quiz count = n + m`.
+To prove to you these are low stakes, your final quiz average (see [Final Letter Grades](#final-letter-grades) below) will be composed only of your top `n` quiz scores for some `n` fairly less than the total quiz count.
+In other words, we have `total quiz count = n + m`, with `m` the number of dropped lowest quiz scores.
 We will start with `m = 3`.
 I reserve the right to increase (but not decrease) `m` so that more low quiz scores may be dropped as necessary.

 ### Labs